rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

         - (L-M-S)-(L-M-S) is 100 + 100 = 200 pts
 - Incomplete cycle point is calculated based on the points for individual hoops

+Deductions for manual control: Base score is 100%
+- +10% for RX200 pitch/yaw control
+- +0% for servo pitch/yaw control
+- -10% for manual pitch/yaw control

+- -10% for manual loading (moving the ball from the holding area to the receptacle)
+- -10% for manual arming (storing the potential energy used to fire the ball)
+- -10% for manual firing (shooting the ball towards the hoop)

 ## Score Calculation
 Your overall score will be the sum of your best run on each event.
 Each event can be completed multiple times at different levels.